I am no longer engaged full-time in teaching as I am out of academia and in the private sector.

 Below you can find information about my previous teaching.

 COURSES TAUGHT AT ISTANBUL TECHNICAL UNIVERSITY

-In the autumn I teach Robotics and Introduction to Information Systems at Istanbul Technical University (İstanbul Teknik Üniversitesi).
+In the autumn I taught Robotics and Introduction to Information Systems at Istanbul Technical University (İstanbul Teknik Üniversitesi).
 The former is a fun class where students learn about robots through the ubiquitous ROS system, assignments involving navigating mobile robots, and a self-directed term project.
 The latter is the first computing lesson our computer engineers will face and we give students the opportunity to work with various technologies, including Python, image processing, data processing, and web programming.

-In Spring I teach Technical Communications for Computer Engineers and Discrete Event Simulation.
+In Spring I taught Technical Communications for Computer Engineers and Discrete Event Simulation.
 The former is a practical class where students get to apply their computer engineering knowledge while practising effective communication.
 The latter is an opportunity for students to get deeper into statistics and real-world computing, while exploring a new computing paradigm.

 In From 2014-2013 I taught Computer Ethics.
 The primary aim in that course is to get students thinking about issues in computing they may not have encountered before.

 AI and pedagogy are far from unrelated, particularly in such interesting educational domains as first year programming.
 Consider this question: What is the relationship between encapsulation in a Java, Python, C++ or SmallTalk Object, and regularities in affordance or causal compactness found in a real object like a SPOON or a SMALL STUFFED DUCK?
 Examples, like the spoon, are of importance in teaching too.

 More practically, I think that my main job as a teacher is to make things so interesting that people can’t help but want to learn.
 There are few things more rewarding than suddenly finding oneself elbow deep in a topic and eager to go up to the shoulders or further.